 They Will Find Their Way Into The House

 These wings are not to be taken lightly.
-If they feel the need, these bugs will fly up and find their way into a person’s house, have it be the walls, cracks, or even the curtains.
+If they feel the need, these bugs will fly up and find their way into a person’s house, whether it’s the walls, cracks, or even the curtains.

 That’s why it is so important for people to be aware if they see brown bugs around the yard.